You are here

 What constitutes equitable, ethical as well as socially and environmentally just processes and outcomes of development?
 This course explores these questions with particular emphasis on their philosophical and ideological foundations and on the challenges of negotiating global differences in cultural, political and environmental values in international development.

-Breadth Requirements: History, Philosophy & Cultural Studies
+Breadth Requirements: History, Philosophy and Cultural Studies

-IDSB10H3 - Knowledge and Communication for Development
+IDSB10H3 - Political Economy of Knowledge Technology and Development

 Examines in-depth the roles of information and communication technology (ICT) in knowledge production and their impact on development.
 Do new forms of social media make communication more effective, equitable, or productive in the globalized world?
 How has network media changed governance, advocacy, and information flow and knowledge exchange and what do these mean for development?

-Breadth Requirements: Social & Behavioural Sciences
+Breadth Requirements: Social and Behavioural Sciences

-Effective Summer 2013 this course will not be delivered online; instead, it will be delivered as an in-class seminar.
+Note: Effective Summer 2013 this course will not be delivered online; instead, it will be delivered as an in-class seminar.

 IDSB11H3 - Global Development in Comparative Perspective